 ProForm and NordicTrack iFit ellipticals are the most popular, and this is where ICON focuses most of their attention.
 These are the top selling brands (they also own FreeMotion, HealthRider, Weslo, Weider and Reebok) and only on these machines will you find the very latest versions of the program.

 Note that iFit is a subscription based program.
-They used to include 1 year for free, but currently there is a monthly or yearly fee to join.
+Some include 1 year for free and others require a monthly or yearly fee to join.

-There have been a number of iterations of the iFit program over the years, but the very latest version is called iFit Coach, and iFit Coach Plus on some of the higher end elliptical trainers.
+There have been a number of iterations of the iFit program over the years, but the very latest version is called just iFit on its own.
+It was previously known as iFit Coach and iFit Coach Plus on some of the higher end elliptical trainers.

-With an iFit Coach elliptical, you can select from a group of personal trainers and have them guide you through a selection of workouts.
+With an iFit elliptical, you can select from a group of personal trainers and have them guide you through a selection of on-demand or live workouts.
 You can also choose whether you want it in studio, or anywhere else across the world with Google maps (called GlobeTrek Workouts).

 Another cool feature is that your elliptical will automatically change its incline and resistance as you workout to match the terrain of the location you choose.

 In addition to global workouts, you can enter your fitness goals into the program, and it will create custom workouts and meal plans for you.
 It also monitors your sleep and your activity throughout the day.

 The iFit program is ever-evolving to include more features and capabilities, so by the time you read this there may be even more that it offers.